IHomes/remotegardensite/README.md

 A garden monitor/weather station hosted on a Raspberry Pi.
 This projects goal is to monitor the remote weather station over a great distance (miles,) and post the data online.

+##garden_monitor
+Scripts to gather weather or hardware health data and post to xively

 ## public_html
 Example html for displaying data